top of page

 I have experience advocating for underprivileged children and even helping to lobby for their causes in Washington, DC.
 Multiculturalism is critically important to me, and I could not have been happier to study and practice dentistry in an environment with such diversity as NYU.
 I also completed a 3-month rotation in Gouverneur Hospital while still a student at NYU because I asked the director to be placed in the pediatric clinic where I could actively treat pediatric patients under the supervision of Dr. Brown.

-Throughout my DDS program, I was very active with the American Student Dental Association (ASDA).
+Throughout my DDS program, I was highly active with the American Student Dental Association (ASDA).
 In 2019, we went to Washington to lobby for the Ensuring Lasting Smiles Act (ELSA) Act, which sought to ensure that children suffering from congenital anomalies and birth defects can receive the treatment they need to be covered by insurance.
 I will never forget personally talking to members of Congress in support of ELSA.

 I have a lot of leadership experience, working for the government of Canada, for example, as an executive member of Leave the Pack Behind.
 During dental school, I was involved in multiple organizations to develop my leadership skills, especially regarding the pediatric population.
 As part of the Ortho Club, I learned much about the scope of a pediatric dentist’s field of practice concerning Orthodontics.